 - Government incentives – the government will contribute to the cost of buying and installing your solar system.
 For example, if you install a 5kw PV (photovoltaic) system in Perth today, you could be eligible for 103 ‘Small-scale Technology Certificates’ (STCs), and the government pays you $40 for each one.
-That means you will collect $4880 on installation, which could be up to half the cost of the system or more.
+That means you could collect $4120 on installation, which could be up to half the cost of the system or more.

 - Increased efficiency – solar electricity generation is more efficient than ever, with photovoltaic cells having up to 22% efficiency, and inverters (which convert the Direct Current [DC] elelctricity produced by the solar array to usable AC elelctricity) at up to 97% efficiency.